ramgarces/ActiveDirectoryHomeLab/README.md

 <h1>Active Directory Home Lab</h1>

 <h2>Description</h2>
 In this project I will set up a Windows 10 Active Directory Home Lab using Oracle VirtualBox.
+The first part of the project will consist of setting up the Virtual Machines (VMs) for the Domain Controller and the client that will utilize the Domain Controller.
+The second part of the project will be adding user accounts using PowerShell.

 <h2>Programs and Utilities Used</h2>